menno-lab/Turborepo-Template/README.md

 ## 🛠️ Getting Started

-1. Use this template to create a new repository:
+1. Use this template to create a new repository.

 2. Install dependencies: